Kong/docs.konghq.com/app/_src/gateway-operator/customization/pod-disruption-budget.md

 This is useful to ensure that a certain number or percentage of pods are always available.

-See the [Specifying a Disruption Budget for your Application](https://kubernetes.io/docs/tasks/run-application/configure-pdb/) guide for more details on `PodDisruptionBudget` API itself.
+See the [Specifying a Disruption Budget for your Application](https://kubernetes.io/docs/tasks/run-application/configure-pdb/) guide for more details on the `PodDisruptionBudget` API itself.

-## Creating DataPlane with PodDisruptionBudget
+## Creating a DataPlane with PodDisruptionBudget

 For `DataPlane` resources, you can define a `PodDisruptionBudget` in the `spec.resources.podDisruptionBudget` field.
-`DataPlane`'s `spec.resources.podDisruptionBudget.spec` matches the `PodDisruptionBudget` API, excluding the `selector` field, which is automatically set by {{ site.kgo_product_name }} to match the `DataPlane` pods.
+The `DataPlane`'s `spec.resources.podDisruptionBudget.spec` matches the `PodDisruptionBudget` API, excluding the `selector` field, which is automatically set by {{ site.kgo_product_name }} to match the `DataPlane` pods.

 Here is an example of a `DataPlane` resource with a `PodDisruptionBudget`: